What is respiratory syncytial virus (RSV)? Symptoms, causes and care.

 Be sure to talk to your health care provider before caring for a child at home and before giving them any sort of medicine.
 And always consult your pharmacist or health care provider before taking any over-the-counter medications.

-Who should get an RSV vaccine or monoclonal antibody?
+Who should get an RSV vaccine?

 Vaccines are available to help prevent severe RSV in vulnerable individuals.

 Nirsevimab is recommended for infants under 8 months old, who were born during or are entering their first RSV season and the mother didn’t receive the RSV vaccine during pregnancy or who were born within 14 days of vaccination.
-Some infants and children between 8 and 19 months who are at increased risk for severe RSV disease are eligible to receive nirsevimab shortly before the start of their second RSV season.34
+Some infants and children between 8 and 19 months who are at increased risk for severe RSV disease are eligible to receive nirsevimab shortly before the start of their second RSV season.18

 Risk factors and complications of RSV

-• Those with chronic heart or lung disease
+- Those with chronic heart or lung disease

-• Those with diabetes mellitus
+- Those with diabetes mellitus with organ damage caused by diabetes

-• Those with hematologic disorders
+- Those with hematologic disorders

-• Those with liver disorders
+- Those with liver disorders

-• Those with neurologic or neuromuscular conditions
+- Those with neurologic or neuromuscular conditions

-• Those living in a nursing home or long-term care facility
+- Those living in a nursing home or long-term care facility

 If you or someone you know falls into one of these categories, be sure to talk with your health care provider about RSV protection and management.